HarryLi98/HarryLi98/README.md

 I work as a model developer at the Bank of England.
-I have a Master's in Econometrics and Mathematical Economics from The London School of Economics (2019-2020) and a Masters in Applied Mathematics from Imperial College London (2021-2023).
+I have a Master's in Econometrics and Mathematical Economics from The London School of Economics (2019-2020) and a Master's in Applied Mathematics from Imperial College London (2021-2023).

 I mainly program in R, Python, MATLAB and LaTeX.
 <!--